 Sr Anne Mayberry’s Remote and Rural ministry comes to the cityPrint

-It’s before 8 am on a crisp Sydney morning, and Sister Anne Mayberry (right with her sister Elizabeth) is unloading her four-wheel drive at the front entrance of St Vincent’s Public Hospital in Darlinghurst.
+It’s before 8 am on a crisp Sydney morning, and Sister Anne Mayberry (right) is unloading her four-wheel drive at the front entrance of St Vincent’s Public Hospital in Darlinghurst.

 She is pulling out bags, boxes, and crates full of the goods she will soon – with her team of helpers including her twin sister Elizabeth and her cousin, Sr Margaret Valentine rsc – be selling in the foyer of the hospital.
 It’s another stall day at the hospital to support Sisters of Charity Community Care Limited’s Remote and Rural ministry.